 Play board games

-Learn a new card or board game or get better at one you already play (for example, chess).
-You can do this at home or there are apps/online games you can play with friends and family.
+Now’s the perfect time to learn a new board game or to get better at one you already play, like chess.
+You can do this at home or there are apps and online games that you can play with friends and family.

 Travel the World